KamilleModules/Ekom/doc/ekom-js-api.md

                     The following events are triggered:
                         - cart.updated

-- cart.addCoupon: (code, onMessage), adds a coupon to the user's cart.
+- cart.addCoupon: (code, force, onResponse), adds a coupon to the user's cart.

-                    A message is available, either a success message or an error message (if the coupon for some reasons couldn't be added).
-                    In case of success, the message is a string;
-                    in case of errors, the message is an array (since there could be multiple error messages).

-                    To access this message and actually do something useful with it, use the onMessage callback, which has the following signature:
+                    Use the onResponse callback to test the server's response.

-                            onMessage ( msg, type )
+                    onResponse ( msg, type )

                                 with:
-                                    - msg (string if success, and array if error)
-                                    - type (string: error or success)
+                                    - type: error|success|confirm
+                                    - msg: mixed

+                    If the type is success, then msg is a string representing the success message to display.

+                    If the type is error, then msg is an array of errors that occured for trying adding the coupon.

+                    If the type is confirm, and the force flag is false, then msg is the confirm message to prompt to the user.
+                    This happen when the coupon the user is trying to add is of type unique and will therefore replace other coupons, which might not be what the user want.
+                    If the force flag is set to true, the confirm system is overridden and there is only two possible outcomes: success or error (not confirm).

-                    If adding the coupon is a success, then the cart.updated event is triggered, otherwise no event is striggered.
+                    If adding the coupon is a success, then the cart.updated event is triggered.
+                    If adding the coupon is not a success, no event is triggered.

                     The following events are triggered:
                         - cart.updated  (only in case of success)